Understanding a Chiropractor’s Salary: The Story Behind the Numbers

-In turn, the income of chiropractors as associates at private practices or employees at clinics, hospitals, or other kinds of settings will not reflect the various kinds of deductions that private practice owner-operators have.
+The income of chiropractors who are associates at private practices or employees at clinics, hospitals, and other settings will not reflect the various kinds of deductions that private practice owner-operators have.

 Owning or working at a private chiropractic practice is by no means the only work environment today for chiropractors.